-Cycling in France is not only a leisure activity but a recognised mode of transport.
+Cycling in France is not only a leisure activity but a recognized mode of transport.
 As such bikes are accepted on French roads which makes for a very pleasant riding experience.
-This page sets out some of the things we have learnt along the way.
+This page sets out some of the things we have learned along the way.

-In France it is not compulsory for you to wear a helmet while riding on the road if you are over the age of 12.
-Our experience is that the majority of non commuting cyclists do wear one.
-You must have a front and rear light on your bike when riding at night or in poor visibility as well as reflective vest if riding outside city limits.
+In France, it is not compulsory for you to wear a helmet while riding on the road if you are over the age of 12.
+Our experience is that the majority of non-commuting cyclists do wear one.
+You must have a front and rear light on your bike when riding at night or in poor visibility as well as a reflective vest if riding outside city limits.
 Using headphones or your phone while cycling is prohibited.

-On route you will find cafes, bakeries or small general stores selling a variety of things including drinks and food to stock up on.
-Be mindful that many places can close for a few hours in the afternoon and while cafe's may be still open their kitchens may be closed meaning limited or no food.
+On route, you will find cafes, bakeries, or small general stores selling a variety of things including drinks and food to stock up on.
+Be mindful that many places can close for a few hours in the afternoon and while cafes are open, their kitchens are usually closed meaning limited or no food.
 Cafes and bars are often located at the top of some of the climbs and we have provided this information in our destination section.

-In mountain villages you will often see public fountains that can be used to refill water.
-The general rule here is you can drink it unless it says not too.
-"Eau non potable” means the water is not ok to drink even if it looks nice and clean.
-Eau Cyclisme is a web site that aims to identify all the drinking points for cyclists in France to assist you find the ones that are safe to drink.
+In mountain villages, you will often see public fountains that can be used to refill water.
+The general rule here is you can drink it unless it says not to.
+“Eau non-potable” means the water is not ok to drink even if it looks nice and clean.
+Eau Cyclisme is a website that aims to identify all the drinking points for cyclists in France to assist you to find the ones that are safe to drink.

 There are a few things to be aware of riding in the mountains while cycling in France.
 The first are animals, namely sheep and cattle, which graze in the high alpine meadows over summer.
 They will wander over the road so you need to be prepared to come around a corner to see a cow in the middle of the road.
 Cows can be quite protective of young so keep your distance and we have witnessed this first hand.
 Cow and sheep dung on the road is common although as you climb up you get a fair indication of the things you need to look for on the way down.